 - Can be rapidly progressive with high mortality.

-- NF is uncommon but carries high mortality and complication rates.
+- Necrotising fasciitis is uncommon but carries high mortality and complication rates.
 Many doctors will encounter at least one case during their career but are unlikely to be familiar with the condition.

-- The incidence in the UK is estimated at 500 new cases each year.
+- The incidence of necrotising fasciitis in the UK is estimated at 500 new cases each year.

-- Skin injury including insect bite, trauma and surgical wounds.
+- Skin injury including insect bite, trauma and open wounds.

 - Underlying conditions including alcohol abuse, intravenous drug abuse, chronic liver or renal disease, diabetes, malignancy, immunosuppression and possibly, tuberculosis.

-- NF in children may follow varicella zoster infection.
+- Necrotising fasciitis in children may follow varicella-zoster infection.

-Note that NF can occur in previously healthy people with no underlying disease, particularly where Group A streptococci are involved.
+Note that necrotising fasciitis can occur in previously healthy people with no underlying disease, particularly where Group A streptococci are involved.